AllyYL/casestudy/src/projects/weave.md

 ## Competitive Analysis

-Most platforms focus on either provenance tracking or community—not both.
-Through a quick audit of blockchain and e-commerce tools, I found space to merge the two: turning raw supply chain data into a social, story-driven experience.
-This became WEAVE's core differentiator.
+An audit of supply chain tracking and e-commerce apps revealed an opportunity to merge the two—transforming raw supply chain data into a social, story-driven shopping experience, WEAVE's core differentiator.
+In case you are interested, I've also compiled [an initial report](https://medium.com/@luoyanxiu/designing-for-impact-a-case-study-on-integrating-nfts-for-a-transparent-and-sustainable-fashion-f26fdc6e5cbf).

 <br>